Mayo Clinic Hospice provides a full range of hospice care in a homelike setting:

 Mayo Hospice arranges any necessary transportation for such stays.

 Respite inpatient care

-Mayo Clinic Hospice offers bereavement support to families for up to one year after your loved one's death.
-Bereavement follow-up may include some or all of the following services:
+Mayo Clinic Hospice offers bereavement support from time of hospice admission up to 13 months after your loved one's death.
+Bereavement services include:

 Adult grief support groups